jnoortheen/arger/README.md

 ## [typer](https://github.com/tiangolo/typer)
  - if you are using `click`, I highly recommend you to check this library.
- - it is neat and many features are inspired from this library.
+ - it is neat and feature rich than `Arger` as of now.
  - doesn't support loading help text for arguments from docstrings.
+No short flags generated for options.

 ## [invoke](http://www.pyinvoke.org/)
  - doesn't support type hints.